Fiduciary Financial Advisor in San Francisco, CA

 1. Good Faith

-Fiduciaries are obligated to act in "good faith," which means they interact with their clients or beneficiaries honestly, with sincerity, and without any aim to mislead or harm the interests of their beneficiaries.
-They must always act honestly and with the best interests of the clients in mind.
+Fiduciaries are obligated to act in "good faith," which means they interact with their clients or beneficiaries with integrity, with genuine intention, and without any intention to deceive or infringe upon the interests of their beneficiaries.
+They must always act with integrity and with the best interests of the clients as a priority.

 2. Duty of Loyalty

-Fiduciaries owe a "duty of loyalty" to the client, which means they must prioritize the beneficiary's interests above their own.
-They must steer clear of any conflicts of interest that might jeopardize their capability to act exclusively in the client's best interests.
-Any conflicts of interest need to be made known to the client and the advisor must still act with the client/beneficiary's interest over their own.
+Fiduciaries owe a "duty of loyalty" to the beneficiary, which means they must prioritize the beneficiary's interests over their own.
+They ought to steer clear of any conflicts of interest that could jeopardize their ability to act exclusively in the beneficiary's best interests.
+Every conflicts of interest must be disclosed to the client or beneficiary and the advisor needs to still act with the beneficiary's interest over their own.

 3. Duty of Care

-Fiduciaries have a "duty of care" to exercise the standard of care, skill, and diligence that a judicious person would employ in the same or similar situations.
-They must make informed and thoughtful decisions when handling assets or making decisions on behalf of their client or beneficiary.
-This duty confirms that they do their best to shield and expand the assets within their care while reducing risks.
+Fiduciaries have a "duty of care" to employ the degree of care, skill, and diligence that a wise person would apply in the same or similar situations.
+They must make informed and thoughtful decisions when managing assets or making decisions on behalf of their client or beneficiary.
+This duty ensures that they work diligently to shield and expand the assets within their care while minimizing risks.

 Fiduciary Financial Advisor in San Francisco, CA | Retirement Consultant | Small Business Financial Advisor | Wealth management near me